fiebiga/compysition/README.rst

 **Compysition is currently new and in pre-Beta release.
 It will be undergoing many deep changes in the coming months**

+How?

+The **compysition* project uses a modified actor model combined with highly concurrent event-driven programming to achieve highly performant and scalable processes.

+How does it differ from the traditional Actor model?
+** Compysition modules (Actors) function as a N:M connector by default.
+Strict Actor model programming utilizes a 1:1 or N:1 or 1:N connection exclusively.
+This process makes sense academically, but from a development standpoint, each data processing branch adds needless complexity when dealing with such strict limitations.

 Full Circle WSGI Example
 -------